openebs-archive/openebs-docs/docs/namespace.md

      name: openebs
    ```

-2. Change all occurrences of *namespace: default* to *namespace: openebs* in the *openebs-operator.yaml* file.
+2. Change all occurrences of *namespace: default* to *namespace: openebs*.

 3. In the openebs-provisioner deployment, add the following ENV.